 Data availability is a multifaceted problem.
 First, the data must be collected by the system in question.
 This includes all of the communications and storage endemic to collecting the data.
 The second aspect is that the data must be retrievable by the system.
 Finally, there are temporal availability considerations.
-These include considerations of delay between collection and accessibility of the data and how long the data are available after collection.
-In this project, immediate temporal availability has not been of primary concern; however, note that the data delivery methods for data from the WSDOT and Inrix included delays between collection and availability.
+These include considerations of delay between collection and accessibility of the data and how long the data is available after collection.
+In this project, immediate temporal availability has not been of primary concern, however it should be noted that the data delivery methods for data from the WSDOT and Inrix included delays between collection and availability.

-To help readers get a better feel for the behavior of the various systems and to disseminate data the research team has developed a Web page as part of the Digital Roadway Interactive Visualization and Evaluation Network (DRIVE Net).
+To help readers get a better feel for the behavior of the various systems and to disseminate data the research team has developed a webpage as part of the Digital Roadway Interactive Visualization and Evaluation Network (DRIVE Net).
 DRIVE Net is a University of Washington Smart Transportation Applications and Research Lab (STAR Lab) data management and analysis tool developed to showcase research results.
-Figure 4-25 and Figure 4-26 show the I-90 and SR 522 data analysis interfaces.
-The Web page may be accessed at sensors.uwdrive.net.
+Figure 4.25 and Figure 4.26 show the I-90 and SR 522 data analysis interfaces.
+The webpage may be accessed at sensors.uwdrive.net.

-Figure 4-25.
-I-90 data analysis interface for sensors.uwdrive.net
+Figure 4.25 I-90 data analysis interface for sensors.uwdrive.net

-Figure 4-26.
-SR 522 data analysis interface for sensors.uwdrive.net
+Figure 4.26 SR 522 data analysis interface for sensors.uwdrive.net Chapter 5 Summary of the results and discussions